“This journey beckons to each of us and within the journey lie all of our dreams. Dreams of freedom to become all we are meant to be. And then some.”

-In their first co-written book, Acariya Doug Duncan and Catherine Pawasarat draw on decades of experience in this guide to awakening in the 21st Century.
+In their first co-written book, Qapel and Catherine Sensei draw on decades of experience in this guide to awakening in the 21st Century.

 Wasteland to Pureland is packed with straightforward, heartfelt, accessible teachings and truths that are explained in a way that is both engaging and fun.
 Rather than retreating from suffering, Duncan and Pawasarat dive into the heart of the uncertainty and busyness of our modern world, and provides clear steps to greater fulfillment and spiritual growth.

 If you want to develop more meaningful relationships and establish a fulfilling career, if you want more freedom in both your work and personal life, and you want to lean into your unfoldment with a sense of humor, you simply can’t afford to miss this essential and deeply enjoyable guide to the Pureland.

 Dharma if you Dare: Living Life with Abandon